 'Complex' systems are all around us, and are often difficult to understand and control.
 In this talk you will be introduced to a range of complex systems including segregation in cities, sand dune development, traffic jams, weather forecasting, the cold war and more – and will show how looking at these systems in a decentralised way can be useful in understanding and controlling them.

 Learning from accidents: an introduction to railway signalling in the UK

 Trains are one of the safest ways to travel, but it hasn't always been like that.
 In this talk I will introduce the basics of railway signalling, and look at how it has evolved over time - often in response to accidents and near-misses.
 You will find out how a single stray wire caused an accident that killed 35 people, why leaves on the line cause such a problem for the railways, and how signalling systems are designed to deal with the inevitable human error.

-Writing Python to process millions of row of mobile data – in a weekend
+Writing Python to process millions of rows of mobile data – in a weekend

 In April 2015 there was a devastating earthquake in Nepal.
 I was given the unenviable task of processing millions of rows of mobile phone call records to extract preliminary information on population movement - all in a weekend!
 This talk is the story of how I wrote Python to do this, and what can be learnt from my experience.

 xarray: the power of pandas for multidimensional arrays